Alfresco/alfresco-docker-base-tomcat/README.md

 This project lets you use a different base distribution/image to create your Alfresco Tomcat base image.
-To do that you need to create additionnal, distro specific, stages in the multi-stage build and name them according to the build arguments you want to use at [build time](#how-to-build-an-image-locally).
+To do that you need to create additional, distro specific, stages in the multi-stage build and name them according to the build arguments you want to use at [build time](#how-to-build-an-image-locally).